petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/syncing-sites-and-contacts.md

    ![Select the site you want to sync and list of available sites.](./syncing-sites-and-contacts/images/02.png)

-   Upon successful sync, the following message appears at the bottom left of your screen:
+   Upon successful sync, this message appears at the bottom left of your screen:

     `Success: Your request completed successfully`